keirahela/Simple-Discord-Modmail/README.md

 # Simple ModMail-Bot

 Simple ModMail bot written in Javascript.
-It might not be the best, but i am new at javascript.
-I am still learning.
+I am still learning javascript, i am pretty bad at it tho.

 If you have any problems, dm ```keirahela#4288``` on discord.